LAFCo Home Page

 Sphere of Influence Update and Municipal Service Review Program

 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (Act) requires LAFCo to review and update, as necessary, each local agency’s Sphere of Influence (SOI) before January 1, 2008, and every five years thereafter.
-As part of the SOI update, the Commission must consider and prepare a written statement of its determinations with respect to the following factors:
+As part of the SOI update, the Commission must consider and prepare a written statement of its determinations which are summarized as follows:

 1. The present and planned land uses in the area, including agricultural and open-space lands.